 In Florida, federal and state law determine when and how much employees must be paid.
 If your employer has failed to pay you properly or in a timely fashion, you may be entitled to recover not only your unpaid wages, but also penalties intended to punish your employer for wage violations.
 This article explains how to calculate and claim the money you are owed.

 Employees must be paid the highest minimum wage that applies where they work, whether that’s the federal, state, or local rate.
-The minimum wage in Florida is currently $8.25 an hour.
+The minimum wage in Florida is currently $8.56 an hour (in 2020).
 Because Florida’s minimum wage is higher than the federal minimum wage ($7.25), you are entitled to receive the state minimum wage.
 If the city or county where you work has a higher minimum wage, you are entitled to that amount.

 To calculate your unpaid minimum wage claim, take the difference between what you were actually paid per hour and what you should have been paid per hour, and then multiply that amount by the total number of hours you worked.
 For example, if your employer paid you $2 less than the minimum wage for 120 hours of work, you are entitled to $240.

 If you receive tips at your job, your employer can pay you a lower hourly wage, as long as you make enough in tips to bring your total hourly earnings to at least the state minimum wage.
 In Florida, employers may pay tipped employees as little as $5.54 per hour (as of 2020).
 However, if an employee doesn’t earn enough in tips to earn at least the state minimum wage, the employer must pay the difference.
 To learn more on these rules, see Florida Laws for Tipped Employees.

 Failing to pay the overtime premium is one of the most common wage violations by employers.
 Florida does not have its own overtime law.
 However, Florida employers are still subject to the federal overtime standard, which means they must pay eligible employees overtime when they work over 40 hours in a workweek.